 Even to this date, my brother's death is still shrouded with mystery.
-The sad news reached us in the evening of 8 April 1975 (in reality he was assassinated that afternoon) by one of his chauffeurs he had assigned to drive my father's car, who drove all the way from the 3rd Corps headquarters back to Saigon to announce to us that news.
+The sad news reached us on the evening of 8 April 1975 (in reality, he was assassinated that afternoon) by one of his chauffeurs he had assigned to drive my father's car, who drove from the 3rd Corps headquarters back to Saigon to announce to us that news.
 The next morning, we went to Bien Hoa and entered the military base.
-We were greeted by Lieutenant Colonel Quyen, Commander of 3rd Corps Military Police unit who took us to the place where my brother's body was laid.
-I bent down to examine carefully and observed a tiny wound dot right at his left chin and another also tiny wound dot at the right top side of his head.
+We were greeted by Lieutenant Colonel Quyen, Commander of 3rd Corps Military Police unit, who took us to the place where my brother's body was laid.
+I bent down to examine carefully and observed a small wound dot right at his left chin and another also tiny wound dot at the right top side of his head.
 Lieutenant Colonel Quyen also led us to his office.
 My brother was then the Deputy Commander of the 3rd Corps.

-In my own opinion, my brother was assassinated either for individual vengeance or political reasons.
-If it was for individual vengeance, then it should have happened in a heated argument.
+In my own opinion, my brother was assassinated either for personal vengeance or political reasons.
+If it was for personal revenge, then it should have happened in a heated argument.
 Who else, besides the Commander of the 3rd Corps or one of his close associates acting under his superior's direct order, would dare argue with the Deputy Commander of the 3rd Corps right in his office?
-The content of the argument could have been a disagreement regarding tactics (one might possibly want to disregard soldiers' lives, the other might want to preserve them?), at a time when the military situation was extremely volatile, in which the superior, already crushed with feelings of inferiority for being less competent than his inferior, was loosening ground in the argument.
-A last drop into a glass of water already filled up to the brink causing it to overflow leading to the act of assassination?
+The content of the argument could have been a disagreement regarding tactics (one might want to disregard soldiers' lives, the other might want to preserve them?), at a time when the military situation was extremely volatile, in which the superior, already crushed with feelings of inferiority for being less competent than his inferior, was loosening ground in the argument.
+The last drop into a glass of water already filled up to the brink, causing it to overflow, leading to the act of assassination?
 The last time I talked to my brother, I asked him: "Why was Toan selected to be the Commander of the 3rd Corps?"
-He smiled with a tired and hopeless face and a touch of sarcasm in his voice:"President Thieu declared that the present situation warrants a General originated from the armored cavalry branch who is used to be aggressive."
+He smiled with a tired and hopeless face and a touch of sarcasm in his voice: "President Thieu declared that the present situation warrants a General originated from the armored cavalry branch which is used to be aggressive."
 Furthermore, one side was a corrupt General with the nickname "cinnamon warlord" and "scrap metal warlord", the opposite side was an uncorrupt General who used to possess all the dossiers on corruption cases while at the position of Minister of Anti-Corruption under Vice-President Tran Van Huong.
 I recall, learning that General Toan was replacing General Dong as the Commander of the 3rd Corps, a friend of mine told me: "That's it, your brother resembles a sheep among a pack of wolves!"

-During the time the country was deteriorating rapidly, when everybody worried the Communists were about to invade the South, he used to pat his wife's shoulder and said:"Don't worry, I will take care of everything."
-In the morning of 8 April 1975, a F-5 combat jet, piloted by Nguyen Thanh Trung, took off Bien Hoa airfield, and bombed the Presidency Palace.
+During the time the country was deteriorating rapidly when everybody worried the Communists were about to invade the South, he used to pat his wife's shoulder and said: "Don't worry, I will take care of everything."
+On the morning of 8 April 1975, an F-5 combat jet, piloted by Nguyen Thanh Trung, took off Bien Hoa airfield and bombed the Presidency Palace.
 My brother phoned home to advise his wife "not to let the children play on the streets."
-Those were his last words he noted in his diary.
+Those were the last words he noted in his diary.

 The following days, my sister-in-law was busy organizing my brother's funeral.
-The Army and the Government wanted to have the wake held either at the Joint General Staff facilities or at City Hall in order to organize a solemn and huge military ceremony.
-My sister-in-law, still bitter by the fact an Army's or a Government's hand had killed her husband, rejected that idea, and had the wake ceremony held at her home.
-And so a solemn military ceremony took place in a tiny little room.
-At the four corners of the casket, groups of four Generals in white uniform with chest full of medals, took turn to stand in guard round the clock.
+The Army and the Government wanted to have the wake held either at the Joint General Staff facilities or City Hall to host a solemn and vast military ceremony.
+My sister-in-law, still bitter by the fact an Army's or a Government's hand had killed her husband, rejected that idea and had the wake ceremony held at her home.
+And so a solemn military service took place in a tiny little room.
+At the four corners of the casket, groups of four Generals in a white uniform with a chest full of medals, took the turn to stand in guard round the clock.
 The majority of civilian and military dignitaries came to the wake.
-Vice-President Tran Van Huong, on behalf of President Thieu (why didn't he come?), came and promoted my brother to the rank of Lieutenant General.
+Vice-President Tran Van Huong, on behalf of President Thieu (why didn't he come?), came and promoted my brother to the rank of Lieutenant-General.